Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\item"{(ii)}" $<p>$ is a subgroup of $A$ and $<q>$ is a subgroup of $B$. \endroster If (i) holds, then the restrictions of the specializations of $Duo$ to specializations of $Ipr$ are not generated by rigid and strictly solid specializations of the terminal limit groups that are associated with $Ipr$ (together with primitive roots of the specializations of edge groups), which contradicts the construction of $Duo$ (see definition 1.1 and theorem 1.4).
+\endroster If (i) holds, then the restrictions of the specializations of $Duo$ to specializations of $Ipr$ are not generated by rigid and strictly solid specializations of the terminal limit groups that are associated with $Ipr$ (together with primitive roots of the specializations of edge groups), which contradicts the construction of $Duo$ (see definition 1.1 and theorem 1.4).

-To deal with case (ii), we present the following theorem, that associates finitely many rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$) with the equivalence relation $E(p,q)$, so that each couple, $(p,q) \in E(p,q)$, can be proved to be in $E(p,q)$ by a rigid or a strictly solid homomorphism from one of these limit groups.
-Furthermore there exist at most finitely many equivalence classes of the equivalence relation $E(p,q)$, for which couples $(p,q)$ that do not belong to these exceptional classes, can be proved to be in $E(p,q)$ using rigid or strictly solid homomorphisms of one of the finitely many associated rigid and solid limit groups (with respect to $<p,q>$), and these rigid and solid homomorphisms do not factor through a free product (of limit groups) as in case (ii).
+To deal with case (ii), we present the following theorem, that associates finitely many rigid and solid limit groups (with respect to the parameter subgroup $<p,q>$) with the equivalence relation $E(p,q)$, so that each couple, $(p,q) \in E(p,q)$, can be proved to be in $E(p,q)$ by a rigid or a strictly solid homomorphism from one of these limit groups into $F_k$.
+Furthermore, there exist at most finitely many equivalence classes of the equivalence relation $E(p,q)$, such that couples $(p,q) \in E(p,q)$ that do not belong to these exceptional classes, can be proved to be in $E(p,q)$ using rigid or strictly solid homomorphisms of one of the finitely many associated rigid and solid limit groups (with respect to $<p,q>$), and these rigid and strictly solid homomorphisms do not factor through a free product (of limit groups) as in case (ii).

 To prove the theorem we apply once again the sieve procedure [Se6], which was originally used for quantifier elimination, and was also the main tool in the construction of the Diophantine and Duo envelopes.

 \vglue 1pc \proclaim{Theorem 3.1} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let $E(p,q)$ be a definable equivalence relation over $F_k$.
 There exist finitely many rigid and solid limit groups (with respect to $<p,q>$) that we denote: $Ipr_1,\ldots,Ipr_w$, so that: \roster \item"{(1)}" for every couple $(p,q) \in E(p,q)$ there exists a rigid or a strictly solid homomorphism (with respect to $<p,q>$) $h:Ipr_i \to F_k$, for some index $i$, that contains a proof that $(p,q) \in E(p,q)$.